-However, Starbucks tried to rebrand their classic 1971 design for their Starbucks logo in 2008.
-The green color palette was removed in this design, and bolder black was welcomed, with the Siren’s full-body visible again.
-But it was indeed one of the failed attempts as it never got the exposure they thought.
+However, Starbucks tried to rebrand its classic 1971 design for its Starbucks logo in 2008.
+The green color palette was removed in this design, and bolder black was welcomed, with the Siren’s full body visible again.
+But it was indeed one of the failed attempts as it never got the exposure they thought it.

 40th Anniversary Changes in the logo (2011)

 Celebrating its 40th anniversary, Starbucks thought of some dramatic changes as they asked their in-house design team to partner with a New York-based global creative consultancy known as Lippincott for a redesign.
 The group began its process by determining core values and re-evaluating the current logos by examining the top 50 retailers worldwide.

 They changed the green color palette and tested the logos’ success against their other dynamic logos.
 The new logo seemed very friendly as per the experts from the top logo design company, and that’s why minimalism and intentionality won.
 The Starbucks name was removed from the new logo, and the Siren was zoomed out and brought to the forefront.